Field Inspection Services

 Getting Started

 You actually don’t even have to be a Notary Public.
 Getting started is very simple and free to do.
 The only equipment that you need for the most part is just a computer and a cell phone.
-You are provided training from the contracting company along with all the inspections forms.
+You are provided training from the contracting company along with all the inspection forms.

 Most companies have an app so the majority of your work can be done on your phone.
 Typically, you will find there is no need to print or mail anything.